 “I’ll bring Lenin, Kennedy and the strippers.”
 (AP Style)

 Now it’s clear, with or without the Oxford comma, that the speaker is bringing two named individuals and an unknown number of unnamed strippers.
-The only question we have now is the relation between Kennedy and the strippers.
+The only question we have now is the relationship between Kennedy and the strippers.
 Are they separate?
 Is Kennedy their manager?
 Or is “Kennedy and the Strippers” a band name?
-But those questions are not as funny as drawing Vladimir Lenin and John Kennedy in garters and stockings.
+But those questions lend themselves to being as funny as drawing Vladimir Lenin and John Kennedy in garters and stockings.
 Now, our next sentence will be rewritten.

 “I’d like to thank God, Ayn Rand, and my parents.”
 (Oxford)